Genivia/ugrep/README.md

     DESCRIPTION
            The  ugrep utility searches any given input files, selecting lines that match one or more patterns.
-By default, a  pattern  matches  an  input line  if  the  regular expression (RE) in the pattern matches the input line without its trailing newline.
+By default, a  pattern  matches  an  input line  if the regular expression (RE) matches the input line.
 A pattern matches multiple input lines if the RE in the pattern  matches  one  or more newlines in the input.
-An empty RE matches every line.
+An empty pattern matches every line.
 Each input line that matches at least one of the patterns is written to  the standard output.

            The ugrep utility accepts input of various encoding formats and normal- izes the input to UTF-8.
-When a UTF BOM is present in the  input,  the input  is automatically normalized.
-Otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
-To specify the input encoding  format, use option -Q, --encoding.
+When a UTF byte order mark is present in  the input,  the input is automatically normalized; otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
+An input encoding format may be specified with option -Q, --encoding.

            The following options are available:

            -A NUM, --after-context=NUM
                   Print  NUM  lines  of  trailing  context  after  matching lines.
                   Places a --group-separator between contiguous groups of matches.
-                  See also the -B, -C, and -y options.
+                  See also options -B, -C, and -y.

            -a, --text
                   Process a binary file as if it were text.
 This is equivalent to